tektoncd/pipeline/README.md

 Pipelines are **Cloud Native**:

-- Run on kubernetes
+- Run on Kubernetes
-- Have kubernetes clusters as a first class type
+- Have Kubernetes clusters as a first class type
 - Use containers as their building blocks

 Pipelines are **Decoupled**: